greybax/greybax.github.io/source/posts/2025-03-25-how-to-host-static-website-with-aws-s3-and-namecheap-domain.md

   * Create CloudFront Distribution.
 Paste link which wi've copied into Origin Domain field.
 Select `Viewer protocol policy` -> `Redirect HTTP to HTTPS`.
 Disable caching `Cache policy` -> `CachingDisabled`.
 CNAME -> `yourdomainname.com` without `www.` prefix Select Custom SSL certificat which we've created before.
 Click `Save Changes`.
 P.S.
 We should leave `default root object` blank here and disable `Compress objects automatically`.
   * Go to Route 53 and create new record.
 Enable `Alias` -> `Route traffic to` -> `Alias to CloudFront Distrubution` and select just created distribution.
 Save Changes.
 13. Once all these steps are done, you can open your website on `yourwebsitename.com` and `www.yourwebsitename.com` without issues.
 Moreover `yourwebsitename.com` will redirect to `wwww.yourwebsitename.com` automatically.
+14. In case you see an old website version, just create a new caching policy or disable and re-enable it from the CloudFront Distributions console in the behavior tab of your primary domain.

 Happy deploying your static website to AWS ✌🏼